xyproto/orbiton/README.md

 * Watch syntax highlighted code being generated in front of your eyes.
 ChatGPT generates the code.
 * Press `Esc` to stop code from being generated.
 * Set `CHATGPT_TEMPERATURE` to ie. `0.75` to make the output more random.
 It's a value from `0` to `1` and the default for code is `0`.
+* Select `Fix as you type` from the `ctrl-o` menu to let ChatGPT try to correct every line as it is typed in.
+The API key must be set for the menu option to appear.

 ## Viewing man pages